 There is also the option of just sitting by the edge of the water and admiring the scenery.

-Due to its location, Bass Lake does not get too hot in summer.
+Due to its location, Bass Lake does not get too hot in the summer months, July and August.
 It also has lighter snowfall in winter.
 This makes it a great location to visit all year round.

 Again guests can expect full hookups, restrooms and showers available to use on-site.

 The last RV resort is a little different from the others.
 AutoCamp Yosemite offers guests luxury accommodation in RVs that are already on site.
 In fact, there is no need to bring an RV at all.

 This campground is like glamping for RVs and perfect for anyone wanting to try the lifestyle!